 - 400% more retail revenue potential per click than Twitter

 Add the above together, and it’s easy to see why most businesses take Pinterest seriously.
-Not to mention, a reminder of how important it is to gain followers on Pinterest in generous numbers.
+Not to mention, it’s a reminder of how important it is to gain followers on Pinterest in generous numbers.
 There’s no shortage of options available for building an audience, but some are significantly more reliable than others.

-How to Get More Followers on Pinterest?
+How to Get More Pinterest Followers?

 At this point, it’s worth emphasizing the fact that there are no shortcuts to success.
 You can buy Pinterest followers for a quick boost, but you still need to invest time and effort in your campaign.